DomoApps/domo-phoenix/domoapp-starter/README.md

 ### Choose your Chart Type
 - The Chart Type is set using an `enum`.
 You can find the `enum` for your Chart Type by selecting the Chart Type on the [Chart Properties](https://domoapps.github.io/domo-phoenix/#/domo-phoenix/properties) page of the documentation.
-- Examples of some of these Chart Types are
+- Examples of using these charts are found on the [Charts](https://domoapps.github.io/domo-phoenix/#/domo-phoenix/charts) page of the documentation.

 ### Formating your data for Phoenix